Catholic Church in England and Wales: General statistics

-At the 2001 United Kingdom census, there were 4.2 million Catholics in England and Wales, some eight per cent of the population.
-One hundred years earlier, in 1901, they represented only 4.8 per cent of the population.
+At the 2001 United Kingdom census, there were 4.2 million Catholics in England and Wales, some 8.3 per cent of the population.
+One hundred years earlier, in 1901, they represented only 4.8 per cent of the population (approximately 1.8 million people).
 In 1981, 8.7 per cent of the population of England and Wales were Catholic.
 In 2009, an Ipsos Mori poll found that 9.6 per cent, or 5.2 million persons of all ethnicities were Catholic in England and Wales.
 Sizeable populations include North West England where one in five is Catholic, a result of large-scale Irish immigration in the nineteenth century as well as the high number of English recusants in Lancashire.

 Migration from Ireland in the 19th and 20th centuries and more recent Eastern European migration have significantly increased the numbers of Catholics in England and Wales, although Pew Research data and stats of 2018 point to other factors at work.
 According to Pew researchers, 19% of UK adults identify as Catholic.
 The Eastern European members are mainly from Poland, with smaller numbers from Lithuania, Latvia, and Slovakia.
 According to the World Factbook as of 2020, the ethnic/racial composition of UK was "white": 87.2%; "non-white": 12.8%.
 A 2022 report, however, noted the "white" population of England and Wales had dropped from 86% in 2011 to 81.7% in 2021.

 Polish Catholic immigration

-The spiritual needs of migrating Catholic Poles in England and Wales over the past two centuries have been tied inexorably to the changing geo-political fate of their homeland.
-Most of the arrivals up to the 21st century were escaping political and other repressions.
-They were not all Catholics.

 On the accession of Poland to the European Union in 2004 there has been large-scale Polish immigration to the UK, up to 900 000 people as of 2017 have come.
 The Polish Catholic Mission reports that only about 10% of the newly arrived Poles attend church regularly.
 For those it has around 219 branches and pastoral centres with 114 priests.
 The Vicars Delegate who manage the "chaplaincy" of the Polish Catholic Mission since then have been Mgr.
 Tadeusz Kukla up to 2010, succeeded by the Mgr.
 Stefan Wylężek.
 In Poland, the Polish Bishops Conference has a bishop Delegate, with special responsibility for the spiritual needs of émigré Poles.
 The postholder since 2011 has been Bishop Wiesław Cichowski.
 The Tablet reported in December 2007 that the Polish Catholic Mission as stating that its branches follow a pastoral programme set by the Polish conference of bishops and are viewed as "an integral part of the Polish church".